JuanLoyola/JuanLoyola/README.md

 I am passionate about investigating how the hell things work

-* 🌍  I'm based in Buenos Aires, argentina.
+* 🌍  I'm based in Buenos Aires, Argentina.
 * 🖥️  See my portfolio at [My portfolio](https://portfolio-loyola.netlify.app)
 * ✉️  You can contact me at [juan.loyola1@hotmail.com](mailto:juan.loyola1@hotmail.com)
 * 🚀  I'm currently working on [Mailup](http://mailup.com)